 Good news: the effects of high estrogen can be combated by eating cruciferous vegetables.
 Cruciferous vegetables were also first studied as a chemotherapeutic against certain kinds of cancer beginning in the 1990s.

 Eating indoles and isothiocyanates from broccoli (more on this later) is very beneficial in improving hormone regulation and helping with the elimination of cancer.

 Cruciferous vegetables are vegetables that belong to the Brassicaceae family.

 While these vegetables come in a variety of shapes and sizes they all share similar nutritional benefits.
-Not only are they full of estrogen balancing properties, but they also contain high levels of folate, and vitamin A, C, and K!
+Not only are they full of estrogen-balancing properties, but they also contain high levels of folate, and vitamins A, C, and K!

 - Bok choy

 - Brussels Sprouts

 - Collard Greens